 The commercial fishery is a limited entry fishery with 245 licence eligibilities.
 Of these, four are non-transferable (i.e. the eligibility expires when the licence eligibility holder leaves the fishery) and 59 have been acquired for First Nations participation in the commercial fishery.
 Two commercial licence eligibilities were acquired for mitigation of treaty allocations for domestic harvest.
 Vessel sizes in the commercial fishery range from 4.88 m to 20.68 m.
 The number of crew varies with the size of the vessel.
 A single person may operate smaller vessels while larger vessels may operate with a captain and three or four crewmembers.
 The number of vessels actively fishing on an annual basis is reduced from 245 by allowing the seasonal transfer of a trap allotment to another licenced vessel.
+In this case, a third of the trap limit is relinquished and removed from the fishery, i.e., do not fish.
+On average, 206 vessels actively fish annually.
+Two types of commercial vessel are purpose-built for the prawn fishery.
+Most (~60%) of the fishing vessel fleet are freezer vessels.
+Freezer vessels may return to port only a few times during the season to deliver and provision.
+The most common product type since the 1990s is whole prawns flash-frozen at sea in 1 kg boxes for export.
+The rest (~40%) of the fleet are "live" vessels, usually high-speed, with live tanks of seawater on deck and usually returning daily to port.

-Five Nuu-chah-nulth First Nations located on the west coast of Vancouver Island - Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht (the Five Nations) - have an aboriginal right to fish for any species, with the exception of Geoduck, within their court-defined fishing territories and to sell that fish.
+Five Nuu-chah-nulth First Nations located on the west coast of Vancouver Island - Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht (the Five Nations) - have an Aboriginal right to fish for any species, with the exception of Geoduck, within their fishing territories and to sell that fish (see Appendix 3).

-A BC Tidal Waters Sport Fishing Licence is required for the recreational harvest of all species of fish, including shellfish.
-There were 340,856 anglers participating in BC's tidal waters recreational fishery in 2018/19 (Section 4.3).
-Most (83%) were BC residents, with the remainder divided between Canadians from outside BC and visitors to Canada.
+A Tidal Waters Sport Fishing Licence is required for the recreational harvest of all species of fish, including prawns and shrimp.
+There were 238,600 anglers participating in BC's tidal waters recreational fishery in 2020/21.
+Most (90%) were BC residents, with the remainder divided amongst Canadian residents from other provinces and territories.
 Crabs, prawns and shrimp, clams and oysters are the main species of shellfish harvested.
 Prawn and shrimp fishing was estimated to occur on 14.5% (or 297,780 days) of total angler days1 in 2010.
 BC residents account for most (93% in 2010) of the recreational fishing effort directed at prawns and shrimp (Fisheries & Oceans Canada 2012).